Alcohol Abuse and Dependence Information, Adult

 You experience anxiety, sweating, nausea, shakiness, and trouble sleeping when you try to stop drinking.

-If you ever feel like you may hurt yourself or others, or have thoughts about taking your own life, get help right away.
-You can go to your nearest emergency department or call:
+Take one of these steps if you feel like you may hurt yourself or others, or have thoughts about taking your own life:

 Summary